Senior Community Service Employment Program.

-Individuals who are 55 years of age or older and who are looking for work may be able to get a job from the Senior Community Service Employment Program, or SCSEP.
-The assistance program was created by the U.S. Department of Labor for low income seniors who need a job or new skills in order to gain employment.
-Every year tens of thousands of individuals over the age of 55 benefit from this program.
+People who are 55 years of age or older and who are looking for work may be able to get a job from the Senior Community Service Employment Program, or SCSEP.
+The service was created by the U.S. Department of Labor for low income seniors who need a full or part-time job or new skills in order to gain employment.
+Learn more on the SCSEP program and how to apply below.

 Applicants do need to meet certain qualifications, including income limits.
 The SCSEP program does have limited funding as well, so not everyone will be able to benefit from it.
 In addition, employers need to be part of the program as well.

-The program will only help low-income persons who are aggressively looking for a new job and who want to reenter the workforce.
+The program will help low to moderate income persons who are aggressively looking for a new job and who want to reenter the workforce.
 Senior Community Service Employment Program can also help women who need to re-enter the workforce after saying caring for kids, or people who are “un-retiring and need a job.
 Guidelines for who can be assisted are created by the U.S. Department of Health and Human Services and the Department of Labor.

 The federal government and the SCSEP team believe that everyone should be able to achieve the American Dream, regardless of their age.
 Having a full time job can promote economic self-sufficiency for older individuals, and the income can help people pay their bills and provide for their basic needs.